lowleveldesign/debug-recipes/debugging-using-windbg/windbg-field-notes.md

 .frame [/c] [/r] = BasePtr StackPtr InstructionPtr
 ```

-The **!for_each_frame** extension enables you to execute a single command repeatedly, once for each frame in the stack.
+The **!for_each_frame** extension command enables you to execute a single command repeatedly, once for each frame in the stack.

 Reading stack in Windbg